-However, protecting the interests of your client and/or your company is not the only function of these surveys.
+However, safeguarding the interests of your client and/or your company is not the only function of these surveys.
 Phase 2 surveys can also be used as a powerful negotiating tool when making deals.
+By addressing environmental issues in the right order and prioritizing research to identify potential risks, brokers can make informed decisions and negotiate better terms.
 Join us as we explore how to use the survey findings to your advantage.

 What Is a Phase 2 Environmental Survey?

 A Phase 2 environmental survey is also known as a Phase II environmental site assessment.
 Both terms refer to the exact same assessment process.
 Phase 2 ESAs are follow-up surveys that are only needed if a Phase 1 ESA discovers the presence of recognized environmental conditions (or RECs).
 RECs include:

 Certain types of sites will also require Phase 2 ESAs, even if RECs are not found.
 A few examples are properties that were previously home to properties such as dry cleaners or gas stations.

 Phase 2 ESAs are used to explore further the RECs found in a Phase 1 ESA.
 During these surveys, inspectors will collect water and soil samples.
 The samples are tested to determine what contaminants are present and in what quantities.